This page is under construction and may not have complete or up-to-date information.

 M493 - Fixed-Time Motion

-2.2.0 motion Enable/disable and configure Fixed-Time Motion, Linear Advance, and Input Shaping FT_MOTION
+2.1.3 motion Enable/disable and configure Fixed-Time Motion and Input Shaping FT_MOTION

 Description

-One interesting feature of this add-on is that it can be enabled and disabled while the machine is running (and maybe even within a single print job).
-So if you prefer the integrated ZV Input Shaper for some prints and 2HEI Input Shaping for others you don’t need to re-flash the firmware.
+FTM can be enabled and disabled while the machine is running — and even within a print job if that helps!
+So if you prefer the integrated ZV Input Shaper for some prints and 2HEI Input Shaping for others you won’t need to re-flash the firmware.

 G-code M493 allows you to enable or disable Fixed-Time Motion, change the current Input Shaper mode, and set parameters for its own Linear Advance and Input Shaping.